 Arabic language offerings in Ignite School include Arabic Language Arts for mother tongue (native) students and Arabic as a New Language for Arabic language learners (non-native speakers).
 Grades 1 to 12 Arabic languages comply with KHDA guidelines and use the UAE MoE curriculum.
 All Arabic speaking students will undertake Arabic Language Arts.

-From Pre-K to Grade 12 the Arabic Faculty focus on the child’s acquisition of accurate Arabic Language through the skills of listening, speaking, reading and writing.
+From KG-1 to Grade 12 the Arabic Faculty focus on the child’s acquisition of accurate Arabic Language through the skills of listening, speaking, reading and writing.
 Our qualified and experienced Arabic Faculty provide all children with high quality learning experiences supported by 21st century pedagogy.
 Our talented Arabic Faculty ensure that high standards of Arabic language are achieved by following the UAE MoE curriculum and that students are developing 21st century skills

 Equivalency of Arabic languages with other key subjects